 You will come to an intersection along the rocky trail, one path leading down to the left and the other path up to the right.
 Take the path down to the left for a 2-minute hike down to the main swimming area at Dee Doke Waterfall.
 The other trail leads up to the blue lagoons which I will mention further down in this blog post.

 I hiked back to the intersection on the trail and then took the path that leads off to the right.
-It is a further 5-10 minute hike to the blue lagoons at the top of the valley.
+It is a further 5 to 10-minute hike to the blue lagoons at the top of the valley.

-Kuthodaw Pagoda is an incredibly beautiful Buddhist stupa that is home to the world’s largest book and it is a must-see attraction on your list of things to do in Mandalay.
+Kuthodaw Pagoda is an incredibly beautiful Buddhist stupa that is home to the world’s largest book and it’s a must-see attraction on your list of things to do in Mandalay.

 Kuthodaw Pagoda sits at the foot of Mandalay Hill on the northern end of town.
-I visited Kuthodaw Pagoda right after experiencing the 360-degree viewpoint at the top of Mandalay Hill.
+You can visit Kuthodaw Pagoda right after experiencing the 360-degree viewpoint at the top of Mandalay Hill.

-Also at Kuthodaw Pagoda is a large gilded pagoda in the centre of the grounds, surrounded by the hundreds of white stupas and offers great views upwards of Mandalay Hill.
+Also at Kuthodaw Pagoda is a large gilded pagoda in the center of the grounds, surrounded by hundreds of white stupas and offers great views upwards of Mandalay Hill.

 The Sandamuni Pagoda bears a slight resemblance to the nearby Kuthodaw Pagoda because of the hundreds of white stupas and gilded pagoda on the grounds.
-One of the best places to visit in Mandalay!
+It’s truly one of the best places to visit in Mandalay!